How Lodge Cast Iron Skillets Are Made in Tennessee

 Some tooling (molds for cookware) still include labels that indicate eye size rather than skillet size.
 For instance, L10SK3 is a 12-inch inch skillet, not a 10-inch, because the numbers are from the days cookware was sized to fit on the numbered eyes of a wood stove.

-→ Where to Buy Lodge Products: Lodge products are available in Lodge factory stores (see a list here), numerous retail stores (including Target and Wal-Mart), catalogs and online merchants (Amazon).
+Where to Buy Lodge Products: Lodge products are available in Lodge factory stores (see a list here), numerous retail stores (including Target and Wal-Mart), catalogs, and online merchants like Amazon.